Schizoaffective Disorder Treatment Center

 How Schizoaffective Disorder Affects People

 Schizoaffective disorder can lead to problems in functioning at home, work, and in relationships.
 An inability to act in social situations can lead to feelings of loneliness and impact your ability to keep a job.
 You may also need support to help with daily functioning at home.
-With treatment, you can learn to manage symptoms and gain independence in some areas.
+With schizoaffective treatment, you can learn to manage symptoms and gain independence in some areas.

 Who Gets Schizoaffective Disorder?